snorrien/cook-book/README.md

 # To be added

 1. setting user access only to their own recipes
-2. adding responsive and adaptive layout
+2. the ability to view the added recipe and make changes
 3. upload photos of recipes by users